I’ve personally tried and tested a range of different gochujang substitutes to find the best one.

 Here are some popular ways to use gochujang and the best substitutes for those situations:

-- For stews and soups – ground gochugaru + white miso paste, ssamjang, tomato paste _ red pepper flakes
+• For stews and soups – Try ssamjang, tomato paste and red pepper flakes, or chili powder and miso paste.

-How to substitute: replace gochujang in your recipe in a 1:1 ratio with the gochugaru and miso paste mixture.
+How to substitute: replace gochujang in your recipe in a 1:1 ratio with a mixture of cayenne and miso paste (for example)

-For those steering clear of soy, I’ve got you covered with this combo.
+For those steering clear of soy (and who can’t find chickpea miso), I’ve got you covered with this combo.

-The mushroom powder delivers a comparable funky, umami taste to gochujang, while the sriracha and ground chili powder provide the heat.
-You can use sugar or honey if you want more sweetness.
+The mushroom powder delivers a comparable funky, umami taste to gochujang, while the chili powder provides the heat.

 It’s not a perfect substitute, but it definitely packs a flavorful punch.